 Quantum mechanical calculations are used to explore actinide and lanthanide chemistry, relevant to nuclear extraction.
-For more information please visit the computational and theoretical chemistry area on the School of Chemistry site.
+For more information please visit the computational and theoretical chemistry area on the Department of Chemistry site.

 Molecular modelling and statistical mechanical theory is used to investigate aspects of carbon capture and storage, membrane technology, adsorption and extraction processes (such as in the nuclear industry).

-More information can be found in the research themes area of the School of Chemical Engineering and Analytical Science (CEAS) website.
+More information can be found in the research themes area of the Department of Chemical Engineering and Analytical Science (CEAS) website.